ActiveLogin/ActiveLogin.Identity/README.md

 ## FAQ

-### What definition of Swedish Personal Identity are the implementations based on?
+### What definition of Swedish Personal Identity Number are the implementations based on?

 The implementation is based on the definitions as described here: